You are currently viewing The National Mall and Memorial Parks – Washington DC – Part 1

 Conclusion

 By this time, we had walked 3.5 miles and were ready to take the Metro back to our hotel.
 For more information, visit the NPS website for the National Mall and Memorial Parks here.
-Stay tuned for the next post when we visited some of the other memorials.
+Read Part 2 when we visited some of the other memorials.

 Please note that the Smithsonian Museums and Zoo are reopening.
 Check their website here to get the latest information.